Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

-Susan Davenny Wyner had an international career as a soprano.
-She performed as a soprano soloist with the Metropolitan Opera, the New York City Opera, the Cleveland Orchestra, the Boston Symphony Orchestra, the London Symphony Orchestra, and the New York Philharmonic Orchestra, Los Angeles Philharmonic Orchestra, and Israel Philharmonic Orchestra, among many others.
+Susan Davenny-Wyner had an international career as a soprano.
+She performed as a soprano soloist with the Metropolitan Opera, New York City Opera, Cleveland Orchestra, Boston Symphony Orchestra, London Symphony Orchestra, New York Philharmonic Orchestra, Los Angeles Philharmonic Orchestra, and Israel Philharmonic Orchestra, among many others.
 Her eloquent voice and musicianship led to frequent engagements with such conductors as Leonard Bernstein, Sir Colin Davis, Erich Leinsdorf, André Previn, Lorin Maazel, Seiji Ozawa, Robert Shaw, and Michael Tilson Thomas.
+An exceptionally intelligent singer, she became equally successful as a performer of music in all historic idioms, from early Renaissance works to the most intransigent ultraiI modern scores.
 She often premiered works written especially for her and recorded for Columbia Masterworks, Angel/EMI, CRI and Musical Heritage.

-Susan Davenny Wyner has conducted a wide range of repertoire - symphonic, operatic, oratorio, and choral - from the 14th to 21st centuries and has garnered praise for her work with period instruments as well as for her world premiere performances of works just composed.
-Her recording of Sam Adler’s Concertino #3 with the Cleveland Chamber Symphony has just been released on Albany Records and in the past season (2003) alone she presented six orchestral premieres of new works.
-In July of 2003, she conducted the production of Carlisle Floyd’s Susannah for Lake George Opera in Saratoga, NY.
+Susan Davenny-Wyner has conducted a wide range of repertoire - symphonic, operatic, oratorio, and choral - from the 14th to 21st centuries and has garnered praise for her work with period instruments as well as for her world premiere performances of works just composed.
+Her recording of Samuel Adler’s Concertino #3 with the Cleveland Chamber Symphony has just been released on Albany Records and in the past season (2003) alone she presented six orchestral premieres of new works.
+In July of 2003, she conducted the production of Carlisle Floyd’s Susannah for Lake George Opera in Saratoga, New York.

 In 2002, she was a juror of the International Bach Competition of the International Bach-Archiv in Leipzig, Germany.
 The Library of Congress featured her as the Christmas week honoree in its 2003 “Women Who Dare” Engagement calendar, which honors exceptional woman of all eras and countries.